-- home the (unique) folder containing the application bundle and its associated data and folders - documents the folder in which the application should store any document data (this folder is backed up by iTunes on sync) - cache the folder in which the application should store any transient data that needs to be preserved between launches (this folder is not backed up by iTunes on sync) - temporary the folder in which the application should store any temporary data that is not needed between launches (this folder is not backed up by iTunes on sync) - engine the folder containing the built standalone engine (i.e. the bundle).
+- home the (unique) folder containing the application bundle and its associated data and folders - documents the folder in which the application should store any document data (this folder is backed up by iTunes on sync) - cache the folder in which the application should store any transient data that needs to be preserved between launches (this folder is not backed up by iTunes on sync) - library the folder in which the application can store data of various types.
+In particular, data private to the application should be stored in a folder named with the app's bundle identifier inside library. (this folder is backed up by iTunes on sync). - temporary the folder in which the application should store any temporary data that is not needed between launches (this folder is not backed up by iTunes on sync) - engine the folder containing the built standalone engine (i.e. the bundle).
 This is useful for constructing paths to resources that have been copied into the bundle at build time.